 Hyper personalized beauty products

-One of the rising trends in recent years is hyper customized beauty products based on information collected from skincare quiz around customer lifestyle, habits, location, combined with artificial intelligence to come up with the most effective formula for every customer.
+In recent years, one of the rising trends is hyper customized beauty products based on information collected from skincare quizzes around customer lifestyle, habits, location, and artificial intelligence to develop the most effective formula for every customer.

-From hair care to makeup and skincare products, brands like Function of Beauty, BITE Beauty, and Curology are witnessing rapid growth and positive adoption from customers.
-“Even if you had the same skin type as someone else, your skin needs can be very different than theirs.
-A personalized product is able to specifically address each concern specific to the individual that a mass-produced product cannot.” – said Dr. David Lortscher, CEO and founder of Curology.
+From hair care to makeup and skincare products, brands like Function of Beauty, BITE Beauty, and Curology witness rapid growth and positive customer adoption.
+"Even if you had the same skin type as someone else, your skin needs can be very different from theirs.
+A personalized product can specifically address each concern specific to the individual that a mass-produced product cannot." – said Dr. David Lortscher, CEO and founder of Curology.

-Consumers now expect more one-to-one initiatives, not only in the interaction and experience with brands across different touchpoints but also from the products themselves.
+Consumers now expect more one-to-one initiatives in the interaction and experience with brands across different touchpoints and from the products themselves.

 Re-engage marketing campaigns

-Recognizing regular customers or new visitors and tracking their browsing behaviors on the website thanks to associated cookies are the primary steps toward a highly personalized remarketing campaign.
-From behavioral data of visitors on the website, brands/retailers can set up retargeting ads campaigns reaching certain audiences based on specified criteria.
+Thanks to associated cookies, recognizing regular customers or new visitors and tracking their browsing behaviors on the website are the primary steps toward a highly personalized remarketing campaign.
+From behavioral data of visitors on the website, brands/retailers can set up retargeting ads campaigns reaching specific audiences based on specified criteria.

-By doing this, the website’s conversion rate increases more effectively since resources are allocated to audiences who are likely to convert into customers.
+By doing this, a website's conversion rate increases more effectively since resources are allocated to audiences who are likely to convert into customers.

 Challenges of data collection

-Given the importance of customer data in offering a personalized beauty customer journey, not every beauty brand or retailer can collect the right data or know how to process big data to generate meaningful insights and values for business development.
+Given the importance of customer data in offering a personalized beauty customer journey, not every beauty brand or retailer can collect the correct data or process big data to generate meaningful insights and values for business development.

 As for beauty brands, one of their challenges is the ownership of consumers' personal and transactional data due to the indirect relationship and communications with customers.
 They depend on distribution networks in selling products.
 Therefore, they're at a distinct data disadvantage.

-Without information, providing a personalized customer journey including product recommendations and individualized beauty products is impossible.
-As a result, more beauty brands nowadays are trying to diversify their distribution channels and less rely on partner retailers by selling through their own e-commerce shops.
+Providing a personalized customer journey, including product recommendations and individualized beauty products, is impossible without information.
+As a result, more beauty brands nowadays are trying to diversify their distribution channels and less reliance on partner retailers by selling through their e-commerce shops.

-Regarding retailers, despite having a massive amount of data in house, beauty retailers are faced with certain issues of the poor data centralization and lack of advanced technology in processing data to automate personalization solutions effectively.
+Despite having a massive amount of data in-house, beauty retailers face specific issues of insufficient data centralization and lack of advanced technology in processing data to automate personalization solutions effectively.